RetailRocket/Interval/README.md

 # Interval
 Library for creating and comparing intervals.
-Library support three types of boundaries: open, closed and infinity for both sides.
+Library support three types of interval boundaries: open, closed and infinity for both sides.